Saint Martin's Church, Kortrijk: History

-The first gothic Saint Martin's church, was burned down after the battle of Rozenbeke.
+The first Gothic Saint Martin's Church was burned down after the Battle of Rozenbeke.
 This church was located at the place where a Roman church once stood (built in 650).
 The second church was built between 1390 and 1466, some remnants of which were incorporated in the present day church and remain visible.
 In 1585, the famous Sacramental tower was constructed in the choir.
-The current belltower dates from the 19th century, a rebuilding after a fire in 1862 ruined the choir and major parts of the roof and tower.
+The current bell tower dates from the 19th century, a rebuilding after a fire in 1862 ruined the choir and major parts of the roof and tower.

-Amongst the artworks, old works of Gaspar de Crayer can be seen.
-The organ, dating to 1888, is a major work of Pierre Schyven.
+The church holds many artworks by Flemish masters including by Gaspar de Crayer and Bernaert de Rijckere.
+The organ, dating to 1888, is made by Pierre Schyven.